faustedition/faust-gen/README.md

 and a lot of auxilliary and intermediate files in `build`.

-For the build to run, you need to have _Java_ and _GraphViz_ installed locally.
+For the build to run, you need to have _Java_ installed locally.

-## Basic Usage

-Clone the project and all submodules and run `mvn clean package` (or just `mvn`)

-## Dependencies

-Maven ≥ 3.2 and Java ≥ 8 are required.

-For the `deploy` step, you need a local rsync and make sure we can build a ssh connection to the target server (e.g., by providing an SSH agent with an unlocked key).
+For the `deployRSync` step, you need a local rsync and make sure we can build a ssh connection to the target server (e.g., by providing an SSH agent with an unlocked key).

 ## eXist-based search

 There is a preliminary eXist app that implements the search functionality.
-Deploying the app to the eXist server automatically from the build is not yet implemented, however, there are two preliminary ways to get the data in there:
+Deploying the app to the eXist server automatically from the build is not really tested, there is a hack without proper configuration in the `deployToExist` target.
+The recommended way, however, is to build the xar (`./gradlew build` or `./gradlew xar`) and deploy it to eXist manually.
+For a fresh install, this can be done by putting the app into eXist’s `autodeploy` folder.

-* `mvn package` builds an eXist application archive, `faust.xar`, that can then be deployed to the database using, e.g., its package manager
-* You can run a command line along the lines of `mvn -P'exist' -Dexist.uri=xmldb:exist://localhost:8080/exist/xmlrpc/db/apps/faust antrun:run -Dexist.user=admin -Dexist.pass=secret` to update all the files (data and code) of an already-deployed app after you have built at least the 'xproc' stuff.

 ## Advanced usage

 !!
 Parts of this section are slightly outdated …

-The build uses _profiles_ to select the parts that should run.
-The profile `svg` (`mvn -Psvg package`) runs the SVG generation, the profile `xproc` the XProc stuff.
-Everything is on by default, so just running `mvn clean package` will generate the whole site (except images) in `target/www`

 ## Components